 Types of Dispensing Tips

-Straight Tips: These tips are ideal for general-purpose dispensing and are available in various lengths to accommodate different reach requirements.
+- Straight Designs: Ideal for general-purpose fluid application, offering burr-free needles, consistent dot-and-line results, and various lengths to accommodate different reach requirements.

 Materials and Compatibility